3strategy/mathBeautifulFork/cs/Chapter0.md

 - [ ] **omission of the increment statement**

-- [ ] **interfering with i inside the block to extend the loop when a condition is met (for example when an input did not meet criteria and we wish to collect a valid predefined number of inputs)**
+- [ ] **BAD Practice: interfering with i inside the block to extend the loop when a condition is met (for example when an input did not meet criteria and we wish to collect a valid predefined number of inputs)**

 - [ ] **interfering with the loop using continue statement**